Cribl LogStream supports receiving events from Amazon Simple Queuing Service.

 Processing Settings

-In this section, you can add fields/metadata to each event, using Eval-like functionality.
+In this section, you can add Fields to each event, using Eval-like functionality.

 Name: Field name.

-Value: JavaScript expression to compute field's value (can be a constant).
+Value: JavaScript expression to compute field’s value, enclosed in quotes or backticks.
+(Can evaluate to a constant.)

 Pre-Processing